informalict/qos/Readme.md

 - bandwidth rate limiting.

-Rate bandwidth listener allows for limiting bytes which can be sent within some time.
+Rate bandwidth allows for limiting bytes which can be sent or retrieved within some time.

 Example usage for HTTP server:
 ```go